 Metallics aren’t just for your tablescape!
 “I’ve been getting a lot of requests for metallics, namely a metallic ombré look,” says Deborah Lauren, founder of City Sweets in New York City.
 The combination of gold sugar leaves, soft gilded paint, and pearlescent white is subtly sparkling and so stunning.

 White on White

 “I am so happy that the trend is swinging back to beautiful cakes and away from small plates and dessert bars.
 It’s the first thing guests see at the reception and the last thing they taste.
-Let it shine!” says Kimberly Bailey, chief cake officer of the Butter End.
+Let it shine!” says Kimberly Bailey, chief cake officer of The Butter End.
 She is excited to see her clients heading back toward sleek fondant and lots of sugar work.
-“It’s not a one-size-fits-all trend the way ruffled cakes were,” says Bailey.
+“It’s not a one-size-fits-all trend like the way ruffled cakes were,” says Bailey.
 “Instead, we’re getting really detailed and dimensional, all while keeping the cake monochromatic.”
 For a contemporary bride looking for something unique, she created an offset cake with tons of sugar flowers, as well as lots of movement from delicate white butterflies.

 Gold Nugget Cake

 “Natural elements are the next big thing,” adds Biggers-Burnett.
 “Minerals and agates are really in, and I’ve been turning to my personal collection of crystals to replicate details as close to the real thing as possible.”
 This white and soft-blue cake, shot on Utah’s Salt Flats, includes edible gold leaf and faux gold nuggets.